sbiemont/fugologic/readme.md

 }
 ```

-Or use a predefined builder like:
+Or use a predefined builder, like :

 ```go
 builder := NewMamdaniBuilder()